ahoffm02/catMass/README.rst

-Py Qt interface for calculating the proper sample loading for XAS measuremnts.
+Py Qt interface for calculating the proper sample loading for XAS measurements.
-GUI offers abiliyt to account fir diluents as well as complex sample inputs.
+GUI offers ability to account for diluents as well as complex sample inputs.

 * Free software: GNU General Public License v3